jeromechrist/coding-dojo-docker/README.md

 docker tag aspnetapp codingdojodocker.azurecr.io/aspnetapp:0.1 docker push codingdojodocker.azurecr.io/aspnetapp:0.1

-!! don't do it (the audiance) but to demonstrate that the pulled one is working as the same as the local one docker rm -f $(docker ps -a -q) docker image prune docker image rm codingdojodocker.azurecr.io/aspnetapp:0.1
+!! don't do it (the audience) but to demonstrate that the pulled one is working as the same as the local one docker rm -f $(docker ps -a -q) docker image prune docker image rm codingdojodocker.azurecr.io/aspnetapp:0.1